MicrosoftDocs/SupportArticles-docs/support/mem/intune/device-licenses-introduction.md

 ## How to purchase the device-only subscription

 You can purchase device licenses based on your estimated usage.
-If the actual usage exceeds your current license limit, you don't have to purchase device licenses separately.
 Microsoft Intune device licenses are applicable when a devices is enrolled through any of the following methods:

 - [Windows Autopilot Self-Deploying mode](/windows/deployment/windows-autopilot/self-deploying)
 - [Apple Device Enrollment Program without user affinity](/mem/intune/enrollment/device-enrollment-program-enroll-ios)